 Helps you improve your heart health: Engaging in intense sports activities like basketball and using up at least 2000 or more kilocalories per week can help you reduce your risk of getting heart disease.

 A study points out that 70-minute basketball sessions played three times per week with the exercise intensity set at 50% to 80% of your heart rate reserve (HRR) helps reduce blood pressure.
 HRR is a way to measure how intensely you’re exercising during a workout or other physical activity.

 When your bones break, it can be painful and you may need surgery to help fix the damage.
-Developing healthy lifestyle choices can help you reduce the risk of osteoporosis, a disease that makes your bones weak enough to break.
+Developing healthy lifestyle choices can help you reduce the risk of osteoporosis, a disease that makes your bones weak.

 Helps you improve your balance and coordination: Basketball can help you improve your sense of balance.
-Balance is a way for your body to plan your movements based on the information collected by your brain.
+Balance is a way for your body to plan/respond to movements based on the information collected by your brain.
 It also helps you boost your ability to coordinate your movements because you need to be watching, holding, dribbling, or passing the ball throughout the game.

 Helps build muscles: Playing basketball can help you increase your upper and lower body strength by building muscle.